-- 1. Late assignments: Apart from exceptional circumstances, I will not accept late assignments for credit. - 2.
+- 1. Late assignments: Apart from exceptional circumstances, I will not accept late assignments for credit.
+Please contact me by email and copy my assistant, Tyler Freire (treire@rts.edu), if you need to request an extension. - 2.
 Plagiarism: Plagiarism, whether intentional or unintentional, will result in a failing grade for the course.